-This paper argues why trans* people should not be required to undergo surgery to have the sex identified on their NSW Government records changed.
+This paper argues why transgender people should not be required to undergo surgery to have the sex identified on their NSW Government records changed.
 It summarises the current situation in NSW, examines international precedents and makes the case for needed change.

-In response to a recent question in NSW Parliament from the Member for Sydney, the Attorney General committed to reviewing the Human Rights Commission report ‘Resilient Individuals: Sexual Orientation, Gender Identity and Intersex Rights’, which recommends changes to NSW law with regard to trans* and intersex communities.
+In response to a recent question in NSW Parliament from the Member for Sydney, the Attorney General committed to reviewing the Human Rights Commission report ‘Resilient Individuals: Sexual Orientation, Gender Identity and Intersex Rights’, which recommends changes to NSW law with regard to transgender and intersex communities.

 Current situation in NSW